Fuky9/LittleLemon/README.md

 # LittleLemon
 Capstone project from Meta Back-end developer professional certificate.
-Creating a restaurant web application with Django including booking table and menu APIs built by DRF.
+Creating a back-end restaurant web application with Django including booking table and menu APIs built by DRF.
 MySQL is used as a database in this project.
+There are several unit tests for models and views.
+Basic ones were part of the project instructions, I made a few more complex ones for practice.
+Project contains some unnecessary comments, becaue I use it as study material.